Featured snippet guide: How to highlight your Google search results

 Featured Snippet Google Highlight

-The text passage that ends up as a featured snippet in the search results
+The text passage that appears as a featured snippet in the search results

-However, this only applies to text excerpts, not to lists and tables.
-This is very practical for searchers, especially with extensive content, as they are automatically redirected to the appropriate text passage and do not have to search for it themselves.
+However, this only applies to text extracts, not to lists and tables.
+This is very practical for searchers, especially with extensive content, as they are automatically forwarded to the appropriate text passage and do not have to search for it themselves.

 However, this procedure can of course also be viewed critically, as Google – outside of its own search results – has a direct influence on the presentation of the respective website.